Islandora-Collaboration-Group/ISLE/docs/optional-components/varnish.md

 ## How to clear the Varnish cache

-* Everytime the Varnish container is stopped and restarted, the Varnish cache will be reset and rebuilt. (_Easiest and most recommended method_)
+* Every time the Varnish container is stopped and restarted, the Varnish cache will be reset and rebuilt. (_Easiest and most recommended method_)

 * Shell into the Varnish container (_Shouldn't involve restarting the container_).
 Replace `{{ container_short_id }}` with your respective container id.
   * `docker exec -it isle-varnish-{{ container_short_id }} bash`